Private Group Tours to the Isle of Man

 Day 3 – Peel

-Travel by private coach from the hotel to St John’s and see the Church of St John, the original seat of the Isle of Man Government, before continuing to the fishing town of Peel.
+Private transfer by road from the hotel to St John’s and see the Church of St John, the original seat of the Isle of Man Government, before continuing to the fishing town of Peel.
 Visit Peel Castle, the fort of Magnus Barefoot, 11th Century Viking King of Mann, and the House of Manannan, to learn about the Island’s rich Celtic, Viking and Maritime past.

 The Milntown House is the most historic house on the Isle of Man.
 Once the home of the Christian family, Milntown has been a school, hotel and privately owned before being left in trust for the benefit of the Manx people and visitors to the Isle of Man.
 House tours of Milntown are available for a minimum of 15 people.
 They take place over more than one floor of the house and last approximately 1hr 15mins.